Tphilus/Front-end/16-store/README.md

 };
 ```

-- get a hold of the README.MD
+- get a hold of the README.MDp]

 ### Create Pages